JohanKelyn/Numerical-Analysis-PSU/README.md

 # Numerical-Analysis
 This project is intended for undergraduate/graduate students taking classes in numerical analysis.
-All the sample code is taken from the book: Numerical Analysis by Timothy Sauer
+All the sample code is implemented using Python.
+The material is taken from the book: Numerical Analysis by Timothy Sauer.

 <strong>Topics:</strong>
 * <strong>Chapter 1:</strong> Solving Equations